thclough/endangered_db/README.md

 group by year;
 ```

 I then summed up trades among taxa by year regardless of importer, exporter, or origin.
 I finally found the most traded taxa per year by appendix.
-See example below:
+See example below used for [Section 5,2,1](#521-medicine---animalia---number-of-specimens) :

 ```sql
 -- max taxon each year